 - In Wakfu, the Life Energy is called... wakfu.
 It is the power source of all magic, and present in every living being, plants like animals.
 Nox, the Big Bad of the first season, aims at draining as much wakfu as possible, so he can then feed it to the Eliacube, an Amplifier Artifact that can boost his powers beyond those of any time-magic user before, or even beyond those of his god, Xelor.

-- The Parasite in Superman: The Animated Series is basically a male villainous expy of Rogue.
+- The Parasite in Superman: The Animated Series is basically a male villainous equivalent of Rogue (though Parasite was created first).
 Humans usually wind up unconscious and twitching a little.
 He can also gain access to their memories, and sound like them.
 When he does it to Superman, however...

 - Star Trek: The Animated Series episode "The Lorelei Signal".
 The females of the second planet in the Taurean system can only survive by draining the life energy of male humanoids, which causes the males to age and die.